 On 7 December 2010, the Republic of Guatemala joined the SUN Movement with a letter of commitment from the Vice Minister of Health.
-At the time, Guatemala’s National System for Food Security and Nutrition in Guatemala is recognized as a model for multi-sector, multi-stakeholder food and nutrition security governance in the Latin American region.
-Political commitment comes from the highest possible level.
+At the time, Guatemala’s National System for Food Security and Nutrition in Guatemala was recognized as a model for multi-sector, multi-stakeholder food and nutrition security governance in the Latin American region and political commitment to nutrition was coming from the highest possible level.
 In 2012, as part of his “National Agenda for Change” President Otto Perez Molina vowed to tackle malnutrition through his National Zero Hunger Pact.
-Under this Pact, the President has committed to reducing chronic malnutrition in children under five years of age by 10 percent before the end of his Presidential tenure.
+Under this Pact, the President had committed to reducing chronic malnutrition in children under five years of age by 10 percent before the end of his Presidential tenure.
 The Zero Hunger Plan had been presented to finance departments of all line ministries in an effort to secure their focused consideration when budgeting and planning results for improved nutrition.